Category Archives: Organic chemistry

 Examples of enzymatic reactions that proceed with the formation of carbanions are those catalyzed by three multienzyme complexes belonging to the family of 2-oxoacid dehydrogenases or alpha-ketoacid dehydrogenases, which are involved in the oxidative decarboxylation of ketoacids, in particular of alpha-ketoacids, briefly described below.

-• The pyruvate dehydrogenase complex, which catalyzes the oxidative decarboxylation of pyruvate into acetyl-CoA, thus acting as a bridge between glycolysis and the citric acid cycle;
+• The pyruvate dehydrogenase complex, which catalyzes the oxidative decarboxylation of pyruvate, the conjugate base of pyruvic acid, into acetyl-CoA, thus acting as a bridge between glycolysis and the citric acid cycle;

 • The oxoglutarate dehydrogenase or alpha-ketoglutarate dehydrogenase complex, which catalyzes the oxidative decarboxylation of alpha-ketoglutarate to succinyl-CoA in step 4 of the citric acid cycle;